-Thinking about growing your pharmacy portfolio?
-Here are five things you need to consider
+Growing your pharmacy portfolio?
+Five things you need to consider

 Growing your pharmacy portfolio can be a big but very rewarding process.